 The pitch that was produced from pitch pine (Pinus rigida) sap was used to seal seams in ships and preserve wood during the American colonial period.
 The pitch can be obtained by scraping it off the tree in areas that have been wounded naturally, or by cutting marks along the tree's bark.
 Therefore, unlike other pines, few pitch pines were logged during this time period.
 If the cuts were made infrequently, the tree was not damaged.

-There are about a hundred occurrences statewide (number may be artificially elevated by development fragmentation).
+There are about a hundred occurrences statewide (number and acres may be artificially elevated by development fragmentation and broad classification).
 Several documented occurrences have good viability and several are protected on public land or private conservation land.
 This community has a restricted statewide distribution (correlated to pine barrens and sandy soils).
 Most examples are moderate in size and a few are high quality.
 Several pitch pine-oak forests are threatened by fire suppression.

 The acreage of pitch pine-oak forest in New York has probably declined slightly in recent decades due to fire suppression, disturbance by off-road vehicles, trash dumping, and development.
 The number of pitch pine-oak forests may have increased slightly from historical numbers as formerly large matrix examples were fragmented by development into numerous large and small patches.